Purpose Is Top-Down

-**Bottom-up** is effectively creating a project from a list of items that you previously recorded.
-And **top-down** is to take an overall objective and break it down into components, into a work breakdown structure, which then forms the list of items to include in a project.
+**Bottom-up analysis** is in effect to create a project from a list of items that you previously recorded.
+And **top-down** is to take an overall objective and break it down into components and into a work breakdown structure, which then forms tasks.

 ![[breakdown-and-build-up.png]]